 Physicians say they now are working to find a balance between necessary transparency and what some perceive to be time-consuming and arduous filing requests.
 The American Medical Association (AMA) has produced a Sunshine Act financial transparency toolkit for its members to help them through the process.
-The administrative load will only get heavier as disputes resulting from inaccurate reporting surface.
+The administrative load will only increase as disputes resulting from inaccurate reporting continue to mount.